Student sitting at desk concentrating as he writes notes

 • Clarify why you disagree with the allegation including your understanding of the University’s academic integrity standards.

-• Attach supporting documentation/evidence to show you did not breach academic integrity (or to show you did not breach academic integrity in the way described in the allegation).
+• Attach supporting documentation/evidence to show that you did not breach academic integrity in the way described in the allegation.

 Yours sincerely,